 Evaluation of learning is accomplished by a combination of formal and informal methods.
 Formative evaluation is accomplished during each chapter through questions by the instructor and a written quiz at the conclusion of each chapter.
-Students are provided a written quiz/test for each chapter which will evaluate student's understanding of the chapter content and concepts.
+Students will be given access to resource one to complete quiz/test for each chapter which will evaluate student's understanding of the chapter content and concepts.
 Successfully completing these assignments in addition to the knowledge gained during classroom presentations will prepare the student for the written certification exam.

 There are also skill applications in the course.
-The skill applications are designed to apply the concepts and skills in chapters 8-10.
+The skill applications are designed to apply the concepts and skills in accordance with NFPA 470 2022 Edition.
 The skill applications may be stations where an instructor provides coaching and demonstration and an individual skill is performed.
 Working as a member of a team, students are required to successfully complete these skills during scenario based activities.